NarasimhaSwamy202/IPL-First-Innings-Score-Prediction/README.md

 ## Overview

 Introducing the Inaugural Innings Score Prediction IPL Project!
 Employing machine learning, this initiative forecasts the first innings score in cricket matches by leveraging diverse input parameters.
 The predictive model is coded in Python, with Jupyter Notebook as the primary development tool.
-Additionally, HTML, CSS, Flask, and Render are integral components for crafting an intuitive web interface to enhance user experience.
+Additionally, HTML, CSS and Flask are integral components for crafting an intuitive web interface to enhance user experience.

 ## Prerequisites